-Fielmann respects law and order, both locally and internationally.
+Fielmann respects the rule of law, both locally and internationally.
 We also expect the same of our employees and our business partners.
 Mistakes made by individuals can cause enormous economic damage.
 The loss of trust that accompanies legal infringements is even more serious.
 Our company and our success are characterized by the mutual trust and shared responsibility of all our employees, by the protection of nature and natural resources, and by our behaviour in business life.

 The Fielmann Group’s Compliance Management System is based on many different measures which are integrated with each other.
-The task of the Management Board members is to organise and monitor the business activities for which they are responsible in such a way that these activities comply with the legal stipulations and do not become subject to fines or penalties.
+The task of the Management Board members is to organise and monitor the business activities for which they are responsible in such a way that these activities comply with the applicable laws.
 The development of the Compliance Management System and its active further rollout is coordinated by the Management Board member responsible for compliance with the active support of the other Management Board members.

 Due to the large number of statutory regulations applicable to our business, the Management Board has identified the main risk areas in which behaviour guidelines are essential. ln these risk areas, we have established binding guidelines for all employees of Fielmann Aktiengesellschaft and its subsidiaries which must be complied with in addition to the statutory provisions.
 These guidelines provide concrete orientation for the employees in their work and ensure that what they do remains lawful and proper.
 We will continuously update and amend these guidelines.
 If the Management Board identifies new risk areas, we will adopt new guidelines and make them available to our employees.